THE HOUSE OF GOD

 I believe the emphasis on precious stones speaks of the godly character of God’s people who have suffered the pressures that have made them so.
 This is the way precious stones are formed, isn’t it, in the dark places of the earth.

 I did not see a temple in the city, because the Lord God Almighty and the Lamb are its temple.
 (Revelation 21:22)

-You know, when we die and enter the spirit world I do not believe we will see any churches.
-Churches are manmade.
+You know, when we die and enter the spirit world, I do not believe we will see any churches.
+Churches are man-made.
 They are supposed to glorify God and the Lamb.
 But I think more often than not they draw people to themselves, their building needs, their offerings of money, the desire that the congregation go out and bring in more people.
-None of these three tasks exist in the spirit world.
+None of these three tasks exists in the spirit world.

 The city does not need the sun or the moon to shine on it, for the glory of God gives it light, and the Lamb is its lamp.
 (Revelation 21:23)

 Here is a marvelous thing.
 The Gospel of John tells us that the Life of Christ is the Light of men.
 The nature of light is such that it enables us to see the material world.
 But the Light, which is the Life of Christ, enables us to see the material and the spirit worlds, and also the meaning of everything including all laws of cause and effect.